Sami9889/Sami.dev-website/README.md

 - [ ] I added a **reference number** (commit, PR, line, or feature ID).
 - [ ] I used the correct **tag(s)** in the issue title.
 - [ ] I explained **what, why, and where** in the description.
 - [ ] I understand maintainers may redact or close my issue if rules aren’t followed.

+📌 Note: After creating an issue, please also create a Pull Request using the PR template to propose changes or fixes.

 ---